docker-mailserver/docker-mailserver/docs/content/config/environment.md

     This is advised unless you need support for sender domain opt-out (via `setup relay exclude-domain`).

+    The implementation for `RELAY_HOST` is not compatible with LDAP.

 !!! tip "Opt-in for relay host support"

     Enable relaying only for specific sender domains instead by using `setup relay add-domain`.